bcomnes/top-bun/README.md

 - [x] Full Typescript support via native type stripping
 - [x] JSX+TSX support in client bundles
 - [x] Rename to domstack
+- [x] markdown-it.settings.ts support
+- [x] page-worker.worker.ts page worker support
 - ...[See roadmap](https://github.com/users/bcomnes/projects/3/)

 ## History

 DOMStack started its life as `top-bun` in 2023, named after the bakery from Wallace and Gromit.
 The project was created to provide a simple, fast, and flexible static site generator that could handle modern web development needs while staying true to web standards.

 The project was renamed to DOMStack in version 11 to better reflect its purpose and avoid confusion with the Bun JavaScript runtime.
-The name DOMStack represents the layering of web technologies (HTML, CSS, JavaScript) that the tool helps developers stack together efficiently.
+The name DOMStack represents the layering of web technologies (HTML, CSS, JavaScript).

-Key milestones:
-- **v7 (2023)**: Major rewrite and reintroduction as top-bun
-- **v11 (2023)**: Renamed from top-bun to DOMStack
-- **v12+**: Added full TypeScript support and improved performance
-- **Current**: Added Web Workers support with automatic path resolution
+It is also an homage to [subtack](https://substack.net) as well as a play on the productname that stole his name.

 ## Links